 5. Almond flour

 With almond flour, you will need to abandon your original recipe.
-Almond comes with a host of nutrients; however, it has more moisture content than regular baking flour.
-You will need binding, such as an egg for this new recipe.
-Also, almond flour comes with more calorie content and fats than flax seeds.
+Almond comes with a host of nutrients but has more moisture content than regular baking flour.
+You will need binding, such as an egg, for this new recipe.
+Also, almond flour has more calorie content and fats than flax seeds.
 This is why it can be used in place of the seeds altogether.
 On the other hand, as earlier hinted, the moisture content in the flour exposes it to quick spoilage.
-This is why storage should either be in airtight containers or a frozen state for nine months.
+This is why storage should either be in airtight containers or frozen for nine months.

 6. Wheat germ

 Wheat germ contains rich deposits of vitamins, proteins, fats, and minerals.
-Also, it has binding properties as flax seeds.
-Therefore, it is eligible to be used as n alternative for flax seeds in your balking.
-The only concern is that the softness and chewy properties of your bakes will have reduced considerably.
+Also, it has binding properties such as flax seeds.
+Therefore, it can be used as n alternative for flax seeds in your balking.
+The only concern is that your bake’s softness and chewy properties will have reduced considerably.

 The bottom line